Missouri Africa Program at the UNIVERSITY OF GHANA

 MAP-member universities include: Truman State University, University of Central Missouri, Lincoln University, and the University of Missouri-St. Louis.

 A faculty member from a Missouri Africa Program Consortium university will accompany the group to serve as a resource and support.
-The faculty director for Fall 2012 will be Leslie Youngblood from Lincoln University.
+The faculty director for Fall 2014 will be from the University of Central Missouri.

 The University of Ghana is located in Legon, about 8 miles northeast of the capital, Accra.
 The University of Ghana was established in 1948 as the University College of the Gold Coast, an affiliate college of the University of London.
 Following independence in 1957, the university was organized as the University of Ghana and, in 1961, began to award its own degrees.
 The university's lecturers and distinguished alumni have earned it national and international recognition.
 It has seven faculties and a student population of about 30,000.